The adage “love the work you do and you’ll never work a day in your life” is problematic…and pervasive.

 Except it didn’t feel like work.
 I was listening to a fun book!
 I was laughing, reflecting, daydreaming, planning, considering.
 I knew that I had some great OnBeing podcasts and some energizing classical music I could listen to, but I was drawn to the business book.
 When I had my “holy shit” awareness moment and acknowledged that I was working without realizing it, I felt anxious and worried.

 I’m a self-identified recovering workaholic, and part of my productivity journey has been learning how to recognize when I’m sneaking back to the siren song of non-stop work.
 The most dangerous way I do this is by confusing work tasks with downtime.
-It’s a messy topic that Marlee Grace writes about at length in her book How to Not Always Be Working: A Toolkit for Creativity and Radical Self-Care, and something I’ve covered before in my multiple posts on workaholism, which I’ll discuss in the takeaways.
+It’s a messy topic that Cody Cook-Parrott writes about at length in their book How to Not Always Be Working: A Toolkit for Creativity and Radical Self-Care, and something I’ve covered before in my multiple posts on workaholism, which I’ll discuss in the takeaways.

 I decided at that point to turn off the audiobook and listen to OnBeing, a podcast that never fails to nourish me.
 I called my mom to chat about how hippies in her generation felt about a song I’m writing about in my dissertation.
 When I got home, I plugged in my phone in the bedroom and I left it there when I went out to dinner with my Sweetie.
 I cannot tell you the last time I left my phone at home on purpose.
 I don’t know if I ever have, and it felt amazing.